Home > Insights > The Story of Risk Based Inspection

 Inspection Program Effectiveness

 The effectiveness of inspection programs varies widely, ranging from reactive to proactive programs; one extreme of this would be the “Run-to-Failure” approach while the other would be a complete inspection of all equipment items frequently.
 To manage these two extremes, the next generation of inspection approach and interval setting methodology evolved, where the ultimate goal is the safety and reliability of facilities.
 RBI is a risk-based approach that focuses specifically on loss of containment of pressurised equipment in process facilities due to material deterioration.
 The risk is managed primarily through equipment inspection to as low as reasonably practical (ALARP).
-RBI is a sound and proven asset integrity methodology and an excellent tool for prioritising and optimising inspection activities, identifying, and understanding risk drivers, and creating effective risk mitigation strategies.
+Risk-based inspection is a sound and proven asset integrity methodology and an excellent tool for prioritising and optimising inspection activities, identifying, and understanding risk drivers, and creating effective risk mitigation strategies.

 For more information on how we can support you in developing a Risk Based Inspection program, get in touch with one of our asset integrity experts below.